Decentralized State-Dependent Markov Chain Synthesis with an Application to Swarm Guidance: An application of the DSMC Algorithm on Probabilistic Swarm Guidance

-The probabilistic guidance algorithm is given in the Algorithm \ref{alg:pga}.
+\textit{i.e.}, an agent in $R_j$ moves to $R_i$ with probability $M[i, j](k)$ at time $k$.
+Algorithm \ref{alg:pga} is an implementation of this probabilistic guidance algorithm.
 The first step of the algorithm is to determine the agent’s current bin.
-In the following steps, each agent samples from a discrete distribution and transitions to another bin depending on the column of the Markov matrix, which is determined by the agent’s current bin.
+In the following steps, each agent samples from a uniform discrete distribution and goes to another bin depending on the column of the Markov matrix, which is determined by the agent’s current bin.